Hot Tub Chemicals Guide February 24, 2019 11:29 5 Comments

 Some common questions we’re asked about hot tub chemicals are:

-A sanitiser is a disinfectant chemical used to kill bacteria that evolves within hot tub water, keeping it safe for bathers.
+A hot tub sanitiser is a disinfectant chemical used to kill bacteria that develops within hot tub water, keeping it safe for bathers.

-If you’re a hot tub owner with sensitive skin, then the use of bromine or even oxygen, a less popular sanitiser, are recommended.
+If you’re a hot tub owner with sensitive skin, then the use of bromine or even oxygen are recommended.

 The amount of a chemical used in hot tubs is usually measured in ppm (parts per million) or mg/l (milligrams per litre).